swarup-p/VSD_Physical_Design_Workshop/README.md

 <!-- Abstract -->
 ## Abstract

-Physical design is a process in VLSI in which a structured netlist from front end RTL design team is transformed into high-quality placement and routing by back-end design team to convert into geometrical design information of all physical layers which is used to tape-out chips.
+Physical design is a VLSI process in which a structured netlist from front end RTL design team is transformed into high-quality placement and routing by back-end design team to convert into geometrical design information of all physical layers which is used to tape-out chips.

 ASIC design flow brings challenges and surprises at every step of the design cycle.
-The steps involved in IC physical design process and the tools to overcome the challenges faced in this process, from a RTL netlist to final tape-out, are introduced during a workshop.
-A hands-on in the physical design and the characterization of a standard cell built on Google-Skywater's open source 130nm process design kit with the help of Openlane flow, a fully-automated RTL to GDSII flow is one of the highlights of the workshop.
+The steps involved in IC physical design process and the tools to overcome the challenges faced in this process, from a RTL netlist to final tape-out, are introduced during workshop.
+A hands-on in the physical design and the characterization of a standard cell built on Google-Skywater's open source 130nm process design kit with the help of Openlane flow (a fully-automated RTL to GDSII flow) is one of the highlights of the workshop.

 <!-- RTL to GDSII Flow -->
 ## RTL to GDSII Flow

-RTL to GDSII is a process to convert behavioural logic written in high level languages to physical layout.
-RTL (register transfer level) defines a digital circuit design as a sequence of steps of data flow from one register to other register and logical operations that are performed on this data.
+RTL to GDSII is a process to convert behavioral logic written in high level languages to physical layout.
+RTL (register transfer level) defines a digital circuit design as a sequence of steps of data flow from one register to another register and logical operations that are performed on this data.
 Hardware Descriptive languages such as VHDL, Verilog are used to create high-level of representation of a circuit or also known as a netlist from a design at the RTL level.

 Whereas GDSII (Graphical Data Stream Information Interchange) file is a final output of IC design cycle.
 It is a standard database file format that foundries use to exchange information related to physical layout.
-It is a binary file format that contains information like geometric shapes of layers, text labels.
+It is a binary file format that contains information like geometric shape of layers, text labels.

 Here are the basic steps invoved in the process to realize functional ASIC,